Atomic emission spectroscopy

+where nupper and nlower are the number of atoms in the higher and lower energy levels, gupper and glower are the degeneracies in the higher and lower energy levels, and εupper and εlower are the energies of the higher and lower energy levels.
+The wavelengths of this light can be dispersed and measured by a monochromator, and the intensity of the light can be leveraged to determine the number of excited state electrons present.
+For atomic emission spectroscopy, the radiation emitted by atoms in the excited state are measured specifically after they have already been excited.

+Much information can be obtained from the use of atomic emission spectroscopy by interpreting the spectral lines produced from exciting an atom.
+The width of spectral lines can provide information about an atom’s kinetic temperature and electron density.
+Looking at the different intensities of spectral lines is useful for determining the chemical makeup of mixtures and materials.
+Atomic emission spectroscopy is mainly used for determining the makeup of mixes of molecules because each element has its own unique spectrum.

 Flame

 The sample of a material (analyte) is brought into the flame as a gas, sprayed solution, or directly inserted into the flame by use of a small loop of wire, usually platinum.
 The heat from the flame evaporates the solvent and breaks intramolecular bonds to create free atoms.
 The thermal energy also excites the atoms into excited electronic states that subsequently emit light when they return to the ground electronic state.
 Each element emits light at a characteristic wavelength, which is dispersed by a grating or prism and detected in the spectrometer.

 A frequent application of the emission measurement with the flame is the regulation of alkali metals for pharmaceutical analytics.